-Northgate Street, Chester, United Kingdom where he designed and designed
+Northgate Street, Chester, United Kingdom where they designed and designed

 Commercial Newsrooms.
 This classical building, designed by Thomas Harrison, opened in 1808 as a commercial news room and also housed a circulating library.
 Its construction was financed by subscribers who later formed the City Club which continues to this day.

-Skipton Building Society, Northgate Street, Chester, United Kingdom where he designed
+Skipton Building Society, Northgate Street, Chester, United Kingdom where they designed

 Thomas Harrison (1744-1829) Architect.
 Trained in Rome and practised for much of his life in Chester.
 Designed the rebuilding of Chester Castle completed in 1815.
 The gateway, complete with Doric columns, is based on the Acropolis in Athens.

-Entrance to Chester Castle, Chester, United Kingdom where he was
+Entrance to Chester Castle, Chester, United Kingdom where they was